sndwvs/xradio/README.md

 ll *.ko
 ```

 You should see the compiled module (xradio_wlan.ko).
-Now copy it into the driver tree:
+Now copy it to the driver tree:

 ```
 mkdir /lib/modules/$(uname -r)/kernel/drivers/net/wireless/xradio